y0ngj1e/ASUS-S531FL-Hackintosh-OpenCore/README.md

 - Automate applying undervolt on boot & waking from sleep with [Hammerspoon](http://www.hammerspoon.org/)

    + Paste this in init.lua (modify to your username)
-   + following code below has power limits set when plugged in/on battery. change accordingly to suit your needs
+   + Following code below has power limits set when plugged in/on battery.
+Change accordingly to suit your needs
 ``` xml
 function sleepWatchFunction(eventType)
   if (eventType == hs.caffeinate.watcher.systemDidWake) then